RobJacobson/ws-dottie/docs/describe-project/writing-phase-guide.md

 ## Schema Documentation

-See `shared-standards.md` for complete schema documentation templates and data freshness defaults.
+See `shared-standards.md` for complete schema documentation templates, data freshness documentation, and critical `.describe()` annotation requirements.

-### CRITICAL Requirements
-- **ALL schema definitions MUST have a detailed `.describe()` clause**
-- **DO NOT modify existing JSDoc comments** - they preserve original WSDOT/WSF documentation
-- **DO NOT add new JSDoc comments** - use `.describe()` annotations instead
-- **Preserve original variable names** - do not rename schema variables

 ### Key Requirements
 - Explain what parameters are required and their purpose
 - Explain what data is returned and its business value
 - Include container type and typical cardinality
-- Add data freshness information (use patterns from research phase)

 ## Endpoint Descriptions

-See `shared-standards.md` for complete endpoint description templates and examples.
+See `shared-standards.md` for complete endpoint description format, required content elements, and cross-reference guidelines.

 ### Key Requirements
 - High-level endpoint descriptions (write after field and schema work)
 - Focus on when and why to use each endpoint
 - Target audience and use case guidance
-- Do not include data examples at endpoint level
+- No data examples at endpoint level
+- Cross-references **MUST** be integrated into the narrative string as specified in `shared-standards.md`.

 ## File Structure